eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.
   * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
+  * 429 (Too Many Requests): The request cannot be processed because the message limit for the current period is exceeded.
   * 503 (Service Unavailable): The request cannot be processed.
 Possible reasons for this include:
          * There is no application listening for a reply to the given *commandRequestId*.
          * The application has already given up on waiting for a response.